vasveena/amazon-emr-ttt-workshop/docs/day1/mwaa/exercise.md

 ![mwaa - 14](images/mwaa-14.png)

-Now, if you go to the EMR Web Console, you can see a new cluster called "Test-Cluster" being launched.
+Now, if you go to the [EMR Web Console](https://us-east-1.console.aws.amazon.com/elasticmapreduce/home?region=us-east-1#) (Right click -> Open Link in New Tab), you can see a new cluster called "Test-Cluster" being launched.

 ![mwaa - 12](images/mwaa-12.png)